FelmarPerez/GestionApi/README.md

 This repository was created for the purpose of API management in C#

-Used .NET 8.0 and EFCore nugets Sql Server in the database
+Used .NET 8.0 and EFCore nugets
+Database FROM Sql Server